SAFEHR-data/omop-carpentries/episodes/3_concepts.Rmd

 :::::::::::::::::::::::::::::::::::::: questions

 - What is an OMOP concept ?
-- What information is in the OMOP concept table ?
-- Where can the OMOP concept table be found ?
+- Where are patient conditions stored in OMOP ?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

 - Understand that nearly everything in a hospital can be represented by an OMOP concept_id.
+- Know that OMOP data usually includes the OMOP concept table and other data from the vocabularies
+- Be able to look up concepts by their name
+- Know that patient conditions are stored in the condition_occurrence table

 ::::::::::::::::::::::::::::::::::::::::::::::::

-~~ concept table, part of the vocabularies
-~~ what columns ?
-~~ Athena
-~~ relationships, ancestors, descendants
-~~ examples
-~~ exercises

 ## Introduction

 Nearly everything in a hospital can be represented by an OMOP concept_id.

-Any column within the OMOP CDM named `*concept_id` contains OMOP concept IDs, integer values that are defined in the OMOP concept table where a corresponding name and other attributes are stored.
+Any column within the OMOP CDM named `*concept_id` contains OMOP concept IDs.
+An OMOP concept_id is a unique integer identifier.
+Concept_ids are defined in the OMOP concept table where a corresponding name and other attributes are stored.
+OMOP contains concept_ids for other medical vocabularies such as SNOMED and LOINC, which OMOP terms as source vocabularies.

 | concept table columns           | Description
 |-----------------------|---------------------------------------